 - Use double spacing throughout.

-- The article should contain title page, abstract page and the article page.
+- The article should contain a title page, abstract page and article page.

-- The title page, article page and figures should be uploaded separatly in journal's submission database.
+- The title page, article page and figures should be uploaded separately to the journal's submission database.

 - Page numbers must be given consecutively, beginning with the title page.